Bill Burghardt

+William Franklin "Burgie" Burghardt (February 4, 1912 – August 8, 1981) was an American football and basketball coach, athletics administrator, and educator.
+He served as the head football coach at the North Carolina College for Negroes—now known as North Carolina Central University—in Durham, North Carolina from 1937 to 1941 and Lincoln University in Jefferson City, Missouri for one season, in 1942.
+Burghardt was also the head basketball coach at North Carolina Central from to 1937 to 1940.
+He attended Eureka College, where he played college football alongside future president of the United States Ronald Reagan.

 Family and early life

 Burghardt was born and raised in the small town of Greenfield, Illinois, where his father and grandfather were barbers.
-He traced his family eight generations to an ancestor who fought in the American Revolution and was related to William Edward Burghardt "W. E. B." Du Bois.
+He traced his family eight generations to an ancestor who fought in the American Revolution and was related to W. E. B. Du Bois.

-College
+College career

 Burghardt competed in football and track and field at Eureka College, where he was co-captain of the football team his senior year.
 At Eureka, he was on the football team with future president Ronald Reagan, who was two years ahead of him.
-In 1931, while playing a road trip against another small college in Illinois, a hotel refused to allow Burqhardt and the team's other black player to stay.
+In 1931, while playing a road trip against another small college in Illinois, a hotel refused to allow Burghardt and the team's other black player to stay.
 The coach was angry and decided that the whole team would sleep on the bus.
-Reagan, Burqhardt later recalled, worried that this would cause the team's performance to suffer and thus humiliate the black players and harm their morale, and suggested instead that the coach tell the team that the hotel did not have enough rooms.
-Reagan paid for a taxi for Burqhardt and their teammate to Dixon, Illinois, to stay with his parents, Jack and Nelle Reagan, who warmly welcomed them.
+Reagan, Burghardt later recalled, worried that this would cause the team's performance to suffer and thus humiliate the black players and harm their morale, and suggested instead that the coach tell the team that the hotel did not have enough rooms.
+Reagan paid for a taxi for Burghardt and their teammate to Dixon, Illinois, to stay with his parents, Jack and Nelle Reagan, who warmly welcomed them.

 In Reagan's 1986 autobiography, Where's the Rest of Me?, he told a story about a racist player on an opposing team who was "filled with hatred and prejudice" and "played dirty" while targeting Burghardt.
 Though Burghardt was injured, he refused to play dirty and astounded the other team with his strength and skill.
 At the end of the game, the defeated player turned around to shake Burghardt's hand, telling him he was the greatest human being he had ever met.
 On Martin Luther King Jr. Day in 1986, President Reagan shared the same story at a school in Washington, D.C.
-Reagan and Burqhardt remained friends, many decades later.
+Reagan and Burghardt remained friends, many decades later.